 Living with incontinence is an everyday challenge made even more difficult when skin irritation and conditions flare up.
 Unless incontinence skincare also becomes part of your daily routine, you could end up with some very uncomfortable or even health-threatening conditions.

 People with incontinence are at a higher risk for skin irritations due to the build-up of excess moisture in delicate and hard to reach areas that can impact the skin.
 Common skin problems for people with incontinence include redness, peeling skin, irritation, and yeast infections.

 Thankfully, there are several ways to treat and even avoid skin conditions related to incontinence.
 Below we’ve listed some tried and tested ways to help keep you and your delicate skin areas dry and healthy each day.

 Keep your skin dry and clean

 To keep incontinence related skin issues to a minimum, it’s best to keep your skin clean and dry as best as you can.
 This means changing your continence pads as often as possible, and cleaning your buttocks, hips, genitals and perineum every time you change your pads.

-The best way to do this is with a gentle cleanser such as Tena Wash Cream.
+The best way to do this is with a gentle cleanser.
 Afterwards, it’s important to dry the area with a soft, clean cloth to keep your skin as dry and non-irritated as possible.

 Because the area itself is prone to being damp or wet throughout the day, it’s important to keep the skin protected as possible, as moist areas may cause extra skin irritation, rashes or sores.